yosu-san-dev/yosu-san-dev/README.md

 ### About me

-I'm a Software Engineering student based.
+I'm a Software Engineering student.
 I enjoy building robust backends and bridging the gap between database logic and user interfaces.
 Exploring full-stack web development and AI orchestration.

 ### Languages and tools